Project Location: Lebanon

 The archival process started by asking the 35 interviewees for photographs of their safe spaces.
 Amongst the 35, two were able to find photographical evidence of their spaces during the war.
 Figure 5 shows the image of a child ready to take her shower in the red bucket, with her mother huddled up around her, as well as other family members.
 The interviewee explained that the bedroom had to be moved to the entrance hall, since it was much safer.
 It was also quite normal for kids to be washed in these buckets in the entrance, as it was a shielded space.

-Figure 6 shows a group of smiling youngsters cramped up around a white column.
+Figure 6 depicts a group of smiling youngsters cramped up around a white column.

 What is not evident in the photograph is that the people were all grouped in an underground parking space because their houses were exposed from all directions and did not have any bomb shelter.
 Their only safe space was a 20-minute walk away to a nearby shopping centre’s underground parking.